ApolloLSY/MLrepro_Arxiv/README.md

 logistic regression based on the selected seven features was used to construct the tumor-normal diagnostic model.
 OneVsRestClassifier with estimator of logistic regression was employed to train the tumor specific multiclass classifier.
 They randomly split the full dataset into training and test sets with 4:1 ratio in both tumor-normal diagnostic model and tissue-specific classifier.

-This paper is dismissed for lack of suitable test dataset (They use OneVsAll methods that incorporate all the disease together, and it is for us to find a single test dataset that includes so many diseases.)

 ## pancreatic cancer predictor